ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 entry:FindChildByName("Split Name").text = t.name
 ```

-Because we loop through all the split triggers, we can grab the name of the trigger and set it in the UI.
+Because you loop through all the split triggers, you can grab the name of the trigger and set it in the UI.
 In the above code it replies on finding a child with the name `Split Name`.

 ```lua linenums="1"
 entry.y = offsetY
 offsetY = offsetY + 42
 ```

-We need the entries to be moved down so they don't stack on top of each other.
+You need the entries to be moved down so they don't stack on top of each other.
 Adding `42` to the y offset after each entry has been added and positioned saves us from doing this manually.

 ```lua linenums="1"
 splits[i] = {